Valve hall

 High voltage bushings are supported through the walls of the valve hall, to allow connections between the converter transformers on the one side and the DC switchyard on the other.
 Beside the valve hall there is often an additional building, in which are control electronics, equipment for valve cooling and valve monitoring, station service power distribution, and amenities for the plant workers.

-Because very high voltages are present while the inverters are in operation, access to the valve halls is limited while the static inverter is running.
+Because of high voltages, access to the valve halls is limited while the static inverter is running.
 The auxiliary control building may have windows to observe the valve hall, but usually the converter is remotely controlled.
 To protect communication systems from electromagnetic interference, valve hall buildings must have shielding installed to control emission of radio-frequency energy.

 At some HVDC converters such as at Cabora-Bassa, outdoor valves are installed in oil-immersed containers.
 At such plants no valve halls or wall bushings are required.